 Pathogenesis and vaccine development for respiratory syncytial virus and parainfluenzavirus-3

-Project Team: Sylvia van den Hurk, L. Latimer, E. Martines, I. Sarkar, A. Galas-Wilson, R. Brownlie
+Project Team: Sylvia van den Hurk, Robert Brownlie, Laura Latimer, Amanda Galas-Wilson

 The factors that contribute to the severity of RSV disease in infants and elderly are not understood.
 We are studying age- and genetics-dependent differences in the clinical disease, lung pathology and innate and adaptive immune responses to RSV in animal models including mice, cotton rats and lambs.

 We have developed a novel vaccine candidate for RSV that preclinical studies indicate is safe, effective, and induces long-lasting immune responses.
-The vaccine also induces a robust immune responses in newborn animals, and is efficacious in the context of maternal immunization.
+The vaccine also induces robust immune responses in newborn animals, and is efficacious in the context of maternal immunization.
+The RSV vaccine is expected to enter phase 1 clinical trials in 2019.

 The current focus is adding a PIV3 antigen to this vaccine, and testing the combination vaccine in various animal models.
 We are working on the mechanism of action of the vaccine components, as well as optimization for mucosal delivery.